How many people live in subsidized housing in the United States?

 Share of population living in subsidized housing in 2023, by county

 People who live in subsidized housing share one thing: incomes low enough to qualify for housing assistance.
 In 2023, HUD classified 94% of households in subsidized housing as very low income and 77% as extremely low income.
-HUD classified households that are 50% below the median area household income as extremely low income and those 30% below the median as very low income.
+HUD classified households that are 50% below and 70% below the median area household income as very low income and extremely low income, respectively.

 38% of households with subsidies earned $10K–$15K in annual income.